 - init(self, a_structure) creates the iterator and gets it ready to return data.
 (Does not return any data yet.)
 The structure in the input is either the array or the head node holding data.
-Other inputs such as size and capacity may be passed in if needed. - next (self) Returns the next data in order in the ADT. - prev(self) Returns the previous data in order in the ADT.
-(Not in Python)
+Other inputs such as size and capacity may be passed in if needed. - next(self) Returns the next data in order in the ADT. - There are also a few that you may see in other languages, but are not in Python.
+(Skip ahead if you'd like):

-- hasNext(self) Returns True if there is next data to be accessed in the ADT.
+- prev(self) Returns the previous data in order in the ADT.
+(Not in Python) - hasNext(self) Returns True if there is next data to be accessed in the ADT.
 (Not in Python) - hasPrev(self) Returns True if there is previous data to be accessed in the ADT.
 (Not in Python)